What Is a Limb Difference?

 What Else Should I Know?

 Your orthopedic team will help you find the best treatment for your child.
 Take time to understand exactly what will happen at each stage of the treatment plan.
 This way, you and your child know what to expect and can follow the plan.
+Correction of limb differences can require frequent visits.
+Parents may need to adjust work and other schedules to get the best outcome for their children.

 Remember that your care team is there to answer any questions and help you get the best result for your child.